Simplicity Bias in Transformers and their Ability to Learn Sparse Boolean Functions: Introduction

 Although recurrent models such as LSTMs have been shown to perform better on formal languages such as $\pari$, we find that they struggle to generalize well on several sparse Boolean functions such as $\spar$.
 We find a clear contrast between the generalization abilities of Transformers and LSTMs on various $\kspar$ Boolean functions which have low sensitivity.
 Additionally, through extensive empirical analysis, we provide strong evidence to suggest differences in the bias towards low complexity functions between Transformers and recurrent models.
 Based on our results, we hypothesize that one of the reasons behind Transformer's practical effectiveness could be that they are more biased towards simple functions in comparison to recurrent models which may lead to better generalization.

 In particular, we focus on a complexity measure called sensitivity \citep{kahn1989influence_sensitivity}, which measures how likely it is that a function value changes due to a `small' change in input.
 Sensitivity is related to several other complexity measures; functions with low sensitivity have low Kolmogorov complexity,\footnote{The converse is not always true.} simpler Fourier spectra, and can be represented by decision trees of small depths.
-The relationship between sensitivity and generalization has also been previously studied in the literature \citep{novak2018sensitivity,franco2006generalization}.\footnote{A more thorough discussion is presented in Section \ref{subsec:why_sensi}} While measures such as Kolmogorov complexity are uncomputable, sensitivity can be tractably estimated and extensions of sensitivity can be used to estimate the complexity of functions in more realistic NLP tasks \citep{hahn-etal-2021-sensitivity}.
+The relationship between sensitivity and generalization has also been previously studied in the literature \citep{novak2018sensitivity,franco2006generalization}.\footnote{A more thorough discussion is presented in Appendix \ref{subsec:why_sensi}} While measures such as Kolmogorov complexity are uncomputable, sensitivity can be tractably estimated and extensions of sensitivity can be used to estimate the complexity of functions in more realistic NLP tasks \citep{hahn-etal-2021-sensitivity}.

-\textbf{Our Contributions.} We investigate the bias in (a) \emph{parameter space} by analyzing randomly initialized models, (b) \emph{learning procedure} by examining the sensitivity of models during the training process, and (c) \emph{trained models} by evaluating the performance of models on functions of low sensitivity.
-Our contributions can be summarized as follows:
+\textbf{Our Contributions.} We investigate the bias in (a) \emph{parameter space} by analyzing randomly initialized models, and (b) \emph{learning procedure} by examining the sensitivity of models during the training process.
+Motivated by our findings indicating differences between the biases of Transformers and LSTMs, we evaluate their performance on functions of low sensitivity.

-\textbf{(i)} We demonstrate that random Transformers are significantly more likely to represent functions of lower sensitivity\footnote{We explore other notions of complexity in Appendix \ref{appsub:complexity}.} than recurrent models when the weights are sampled uniformly or according to Normal distribution (see Figure \ref{fig:intro}, bottom right).
-When the weights are initialized following practical strategies (such as Xavier normal), then both Transformers and LSTMs are likely to have low sensitivity with Transformers having relatively lower sensitivity.
+\textbf{(i)} We demonstrate that random Transformers are significantly more likely to represent functions of lower sensitivity than recurrent models when the weights are sampled uniformly or according to Normal distribution (see Figure \ref{fig:intro}, bottom right).
+When the weights are initialized following practical strategies (such as Xavier normal), then both architectures are likely to have low sensitivity with Transformers having relatively lower sensitivity.

 \textbf{(ii)} We show that both Transformers and LSTMs learn functions of increasing sensitivity when trained on a set of Boolean functions as well as practical datasets such as sentiment classification (see Figure \ref{fig:intro}, top right).
 For Boolean functions, Transformers converge to functions of lower sensitivity in comparison to LSTMs when both models achieve near-zero training error.